Son of a Gun (film): Production

 Principal photography took place in late February 2013 in Perth, Kalgoorlie, and Melbourne, Australia.
+Prison scenes were filmed inside Casuarina Prison.

 The film was produced by New Zealand producer Timothy White.

 Release

 In May 2014, A24 and DirecTV Cinema acquired U.S distribution rights to the film.

 The film had premiered at the CinefestOZ Film Festival on 20 August 2014.
 The film screened at the London Film Festival on 17 October 2014.

 The film opened in Australia on 16 October 2014. and was released on DirecTV Cinema on 11 December 2014, before being released in a limited release and through video on demand on 16 January 2015.

 Reception

 Son of a Gun received mixed reviews from critics.
 It currently has a Rotten Tomatoes rating of 62% based on 76 reviews, with an average score of 5.7/10 and the consensus: "Gritty, stylish, and smart, Son of a Gun serves up plenty of genre thrills and offers a new change of pace from Ewan McGregor."
 On Metacritic, the film has a 49/100 rating based on 20 critics, indicating "mixed or average reviews".